openflighthpc/build.openflighthpc.org/docs/source/architecture/available-software-solutions.rst

 :ref:`openFlightHPC Architect <openflighthpc-architect>`
 --------------------------------------------------------

-openFlightHPC Architect is a cluster architecture tool which focuses on the logical configuration of the cluster and implicitly handls variations between platforms.
+openFlightHPC Architect is a cluster architecture tool in the openFlightHPC toolbox (an open-source, community HPC project).
+The tool focuses on the logical configuration of the cluster and implicitly handles variations between platforms.
+Architect provides platform-level deployment files (e.g. CloudFormation templates for AWS, kickstart files for metal builds).

 `openhpc.community <http://openhpc.community>`_
 -----------------------------------------------

+openhpc.community is a collaborative, community HPC project that provides various RPMs for configuring an existing OS into a cluster.

 `xCAT <https://xcat.org>`_
 --------------------------

+xCAT provides build tools for multiple platforms and operating systems which build and customise HPC clusters.

 `RedHat CloudForms <https://www.redhat.com/en/technologies/management/cloudforms>`_
 -----------------------------------------------------------------------------------

+RedHat CloudForms is an orchestration platform designed for hybrid environments.
+It provides a unified dashboard for deploying systems on private and public cloud.